matt457/STRAW_analysis/README.md

 It is planned for a neutrino telescope, P-ONE, to be deployed at the site, so characterization of the optical properties of the water is critical.

 # File description
 clean.py, residual.py, and run.py were written by Akanksha, updated by me.
-Respectively, the classes have methods that clean the data, plot the residuals, and apply corrections to the overall run.
+Respectively, the classes have methods that clean the data, plot the photon arrival time residuals, and apply corrections to the overall run.

-P2, Violet, 20V, 2500Hz.ipynb is a notebook to run clean.py and residual.py on the data
+P2 Violet.ipynb is a notebook to run clean.py and residual.py on the data

 Photon MC simulation.ipynb contains the simulations, as well as analysis and comparison to measurements